JoshuaGross/haskell-learning-log/monads.md

 > let bind f x = concat (map f x)
 ```

+Spoiler:
+the generalized version of `concat` is `Control.Monad.join`,
+the generalized verson of `map` is `Data.Functor.fmap`.

+Monad could have (and probably should have) been defined like this:

+class (Applicative m) => Monad m where
+  join :: m (m a) -> m a

+and then >>= would be a library function instead of something you had to implement

+> let (>>=) f x = join (fmap f x)

+But instead the standard library did it the opposite way (before applicatives had been discovered by mathematicians) - you must implement >>=, but you get join for free as a library function.

+Fun exercise: implement join

+join :: (Monad m) => m (m a) -> m a
+join = ???

+You can see the answer in the [standard library source code](https://hackage.haskell.org/package/base-4.7.0.2/docs/src/Control-Monad.html#join)

 Next, we need to define a unit, such that `bind unit (f x) = bind f (unit x) = f x`.

 ```